-The ABA and other bar associations have joined the Bar Association of San Francisco‘s curriculum challenge, which officially began on June 17.
-This work is urgent (especially in the legal profession!), but it’s never too late to expand your education and action.
+The ABA and other bar associations have joined the Bar Association of San Francisco‘s curriculum challenge, which originally began on June 17.
+This work is urgent (especially in the legal profession!), so expand your education and action now.

 . . .

 A post on our Mass LOMAP Blog directs here to our Well-Being Blog.
 Click here to return to Mass LOMAP.